What Is The Difference Between A Restroom, A Bathroom, And A Washroom, As Well As Where They Should Be Used?

 At several international airports, a restroom is referred to as a small cozy place with a bed and paper sheets that can be disposed of after usage.
 These restrooms are used to take naps between flights.
 A bathroom is a room that houses the bath.

-Last but not the least, A washroom is typically an annex or utility room adjacent to an exterior door where you can wash your hands before entering the house.
+Last but not least, A washroom is typically an annex or utility room adjacent to an exterior door where you can wash your hands before entering the house.

 In North America, where people seem to have an odd aversion to using the word “toilet,” all three terms are euphemisms for toilets.